mikedlowis/atf/README.md

 # Macro API

-The framework is controlled through an extremely minimal of C preprocessor macros.
+The framework is controlled through an extremely minimal set of C preprocessor macros.
 The macros are used to define test suites, define tests within suites, and to perform actual conditional checks as part of the test.
 Below is a comprehensive list of the macros provided and their function.